pryre/robin/documents/README.md

    - This means we can send ~115 bytes per loop without any risk of a buffer overflow
    - As mavlink can have max messages of 250+ bytes, we want to send as little as possible each loop to allow catchup
  - Note about how mavesp8266 does not work well in AP mode (too many dropped packets)
+ - Make sure to explain how to fully set up RC control and mode selection